Se habla español

 • Optimal Cornering Balance: A tire’s contact patch influences cornering capabilities; however, an overly broad tire may lead to a heavier and less responsive steering experience.

-• High-Performance Vehicles: Vehicles with significant horsepower may benefit from wider tires, which can translate to improved grip during acceleration and reduced wheelspin.
+• High-Performance Vehicles: Vehicles with significant horsepower may benefit from wider tires, which can improve grip during acceleration and reduce wheelspin.

 • Potential for Wear: Tires exceeding the ideal width may contact the wheel wells, leading to premature tire wear due to friction.